 The University of Otago is committed to the well-being of children and young people.
-Under the Vulnerable Children Act, students whose studies involve regular or overnight contact with children and young people in the context of particular regulated services must be safety checked.
+Under the Children's Act, students whose studies involve regular or overnight contact with children and young people in the context of particular regulated services must be safety checked.
 Such safety checking must occur before any relevant child contact takes place.

 If you are enrolling in a programme and/or papers that requires safety checking you will normally need to: